stadlar/IST-FUT-FMTH/docs/ÍST WA 316_2022 IOBWS 3.0 Technical Guidelines.md

 ### Payment endpoints

-Depending on implementation, the endpoints for payments can require either a general payments scope, as for the root resource, or dynamic scopes that dynamically link this particular request to a known context.
-In the latter case the NextGenAPI *pis* pattern is used for overall compatability.
+Depending on the implementation, the endpoints for payments can require either a general payments scope, as for the root resource, or dynamic scopes that dynamically link this particular request to a known context.
+In the latter case, the NextGenAPI *pis* pattern is used for overall compatibility.

 |  Payments EndPoint                                                                                  | Scope                       |
 |---------------------------------------------------------------------------------------              |---------------------        |